THE BLASPHEMY OF THE MASS

-Other Scriptures like "Whosoever drinketh of the water that I shall give him shall never thirst" (John 4:14); "I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever" (John 6:51); also "I am the door" (John 10:7) and finally "God will cover you with his feathers" (Ps.
-91:4), are never taken literally by any sane person (letterism) but are understood figuratively, within the loving understanding that God does and will look after His own, and will feed those that believe in Him spiritually.
+No sane person would take a literal interpretation of other Scriptures such as "Whosoever drinketh of the water that I shall give him shall never thirst" (John 4:14); "I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever" (John 6:51); "I am the door" (John 10:7), and finally, "He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler" (Ps.
+91:4).
+This is known as letterism.
+Rather, these verses are understood figuratively, based on the loving understanding that God does and will look after His own and will feed those that believe in Him literally and spiritually.

-Thus redeemed sinners will never thirst again if they feed on Him and His word daily.
+Thus, redeemed sinners will never thirst again if they feed on Him and His word daily.
 And we know that God is not a bird (Ps.
-91:4), but is a Spirit (John 4:24) and is also invisible (Col. 1:15.)
+91:4), but is a Spirit (John 4:24) and is also invisible (Col. 1:15).

 "Neither is [God] worshipped with men's hands [out goes transubstantiation], as though he needed any thing, seeing he giveth to all life, and breath, and all things."

 One should also read Acts 19:26-27 where Paul once again reiterates this position, and what follows from his pagan crowd?
 Much persecution and violence.
 Why?
 Because they, like Rome, know, that Paul's rebuke of their foolish notion of creating gods, i.e., statues, etc, etc, is very bad for business (like church membership and attendance is for Rome).
 How times never change!